hojelse/typescript_sass_template/README.md

-# Typescript an SASS with webpack
+# Typescript and SASS with webpack